1. On-Site Reviews & Consultations

 Random monitoring findings that result in significant or serious deficiencies that place subjects at risk or can affect data integrity will require the QA/QI staff member to report the findings immediately to the IRB Chair.

 ii.
-Can be requested at study start-up within 1st year of IRB approval to ensure compliance with institutional, state, and federal regulations.
+Can be requested at study start-up within 1st year of IRB approval or at any time during the lifetime of the project to ensure compliance with institutional, state, and federal regulations.

 iii.
 A brief meeting at the conclusion of the audit will provide a report regarding observations and corrective actions.